16 Great Reasons to Visit Brasov, Romania in 2025

 5. The Black Church

-Black Church
+The Black Church

 6. Peles Castle, one hour away from the city center

 Peleș Castle is a Neo-Renaissance castle in the Carpathian Mountains, near the town of Sinaia.
-It takes around one hour by car or train from Brașov city center to get there but it’s totally worth the ride.
+It takes around one hour by car or train from Brașov city center to get there, but it’s totally worth the ride.
 Honestly, no trip to Brașov would be complete without a visit to the Peleș Castle.
 You can also get a Tour with An Expert Guide or join a full-day trip to visit Peleș, Bran, and Cantacuzino Castle.

 Nowadays, the castle receives up to half a million visitors per year.
 You can visit it from Wednesday to Sunday; the castle is closed on Monday and Tuesday.
 The castle closes for a couple of weeks each year for maintenance and cleaning.
 The closing period always varies, so check the website before your trip.